AlexAnth/NewsFeedAPI/README.md

 ## Contributing

-Contributions to the Parliament Magazine API are welcome!
+Contributions to the Newsfeed API are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 Before contributing, please read our [contribution guidelines](docs/CONTRIBUTING.md).